Understanding PSA and SIA Licensing: What Clients in Ireland Should Know

 1. What’s the difference between PSA and SIA licensing?

-The PSA regulates all security services in Ireland, including guarding and event security, but it does not issue a specific Close Protection licence.
-The SIA, which operates in the UK, does — requiring advanced training in threat assessment, surveillance, and protective driving.
+The PSA regulates all security services in Ireland, including guarding and event security, but it does not issue a dedicated Close Protection licence.
+The SIA, which operates in the UK, does — setting one of the most widely recognised standards for Close Protection training, covering threat assessment, surveillance awareness, and protective driving.
+In Ireland, other Close Protection courses exist, but because the industry isn’t formally regulated, their quality can vary.
+That’s why VIS Protection carefully verifies the background and training of every operative before deployment.

 2. Do you need an SIA licence to work in Ireland?